-The following mitigation measures are prescribed for concession holders of Australian longline boats:
+The following mitigation measures are prescribed for Australian longline boats:

-- a ban on the use of wire leaders; - must not take more sharks than the number of tuna and billfish quota species taken per trip to a maximum limit of 20 sharks per trip, excluding school shark, gummy shark, elephant fish (Callorhinchidae), chimaerids (Chimaeridae and Rhinochimaeridae) and sawshark which are quota managed species.
-This limit does not apply to great white sharks and grey nurse sharks, which are no-take TEP species; - prohibited from carrying, retaining, or landing all shark dorsal, pectoral, caudal, pelvic and anal fins that are not attached to their carcass; - prohibited from carrying, retaining and landing livers obtained from sharks unless the individual carcasses from which the livers were obtained are also landed; - prohibited from retaining oceanic white tip sharks; and - as of 1 July 2014 prohibited from retaining silky sharks.
+- a ban on the use of wire leaders; - the concession holder must not take more sharks than the number of tuna and billfish quota species taken per trip to a maximum limit of 20 sharks per trip, excluding school shark, gummy shark, elephant fish (Callorhinchidae), chimaerids (Chimaeridae and Rhinochimaeridae) and sawshark which are quota managed species.
+This limit does not apply to great white sharks and grey nurse sharks, which are no-take TEP species; - concession holders are prohibited from carrying, retaining, or landing all shark dorsal, pectoral, caudal, pelvic and anal fins that are not attached to their carcass; - concession holders are prohibited from carrying, retaining and landing livers obtained from sharks unless the individual carcasses from which the livers were obtained are also landed; and - concession holders are prohibited from retaining oceanic white tip sharks.